portfolio-performance/portfolio-help/docs/en/reference/view/securities/context-menu.md

 ![](images/mnu-context.png)

 The context menu of a security contains several additional options that are not available within the `view menu`.
 You can access the context menu by selecting a security or a security view (e.g., securities account) and right-clicking.
 A pop-up, as shown in Figure 1, will be displayed.
+The menu items Buy, Sell, Dividend, Tax Refund, Delivery (Inbound & Outbound) are already available in the [Transaction menu](../../transaction/index.md).
+Other items such as Events could be accessed in other views.

+## Documented elsewere

+Several menu items do also appear in other menu's or views and are already documented in other sections of the documentation.
+- Buy, Sell, Dividend, Tax Refund, Delivery (Inbound), Delivery (Outbound) appear and are documented in the [Transaction menu](../../transaction/index.md).
+- The Transfer item appear under the slightly different label `Security transfer ...`, also in the the [Transaction menu](../../transaction/index.md).
+- New Plan ... is covered in the sidebar menu Accounts > Investment plans and is documented in [ Reference > View > Accounts > Investment Plans](../../view/accounts/investment-plans.md).

 ## Stock split ...